alexandroid000/talks/nasco/nasco.md

 . . .

+> - Document storage, group editing
+> - Bookkeeping
 > - Scheduling, voting (when not all parties can be in the same place)
-> - Document storage, editing
-> - Bookkeeping

 Most Important Takeaway
 -----------------------